telerik/xaml-docs/knowledge-base/radcheduleview-active-view-definition-full-width.md

 description: Learn how to extend the active view definition's width to use the full-screen width in RadScheduleView for WPF.
 type: how-to
 page_title: How to Use Full-Screen Width in RadScheduleView DayViewDefinition for WPF
-slug: radcheduleview-dayviewdefinition-full-width
+slug: scheduleview-dayviewdefinition-full-width
-tags: radcheduleview, wpf, dayviewdefinition, stretch, full width
+tags: scheduleview, wpf, dayviewdefinition, stretch, full width
 res_type: kb
 ticketid: 1671345
 ---